What About the “Mean” Psalms?

 4.)
 The Psalmists didn’t take vengeance into their own hands, but placed vengeance in God’s hands.

-It’s important to remember that Jesus quoted extensively from the Psalms, declaring they were written by David “in the Holy Spirit” (Matthew 22:43) and declaring that they were about Jesus Himself (Luke 24:44).
-Let’s also not forget that Psalm 109 (and Psalm 35, and many other imprecatory Psalms) are quoted in the New Testament.
+Jesus quoted extensively from the Psalms, even the imprecatory Psalms (see John 15:25 for one example, where Jesus quotes from Psalm 35), and declared that the Psalms were written by David “in the Holy Spirit” (Matthew 22:43) and that they were about Jesus Himself (Luke 24:44).

 To support content like this, as well as our mission to set all 150 Psalms to music in their entirety, please consider supporting us on Patreon.